facebook/facebook-python-business-sdk/README.md

 AbstractCrudObject can have all or some of the following methods:

 * ``remote_create``
 * ``remote_read``
 * ``remote_update``
 * ``remote_delete``

 In the newest version of the SDK, you will notice an additional folder ``adobjects`` under facebookads.
 Under this you will see a file for every ad object in our Marketing API.
 These files are autogenerated from our API and therefore are close in parity with what API has to offer.
 Based on what CRUD operations can be performed on each object, you will see the presensce of the following methods in them:

 * ``api_create``
 * ``api_get``
 * ``api_update``
 * ``api_delete``

 The above methods have a one to one correspondence with the remote methods.

 For example, Campaign has all these methods but AdAccount does not.
 Read the Marketing API documentation for more information about
-<a href="https://developers.facebook.com/docs/marketing-api/reference">how different ad
+<a href="https://developers.facebook.com/docs/marketing-api/reference" target="_blank">how different ad
 objects are used</a>.

 You can choose to continue to use the remote_* methods or the new methods.
-We offer both so as to aviod breaking existing codes.
+We offer both so as to avoid breaking existing codes.

 ## Exploring the Graph

 The way the SDK abstracts the API is by defining classes that represent objects on the graph.
-These class definitions and their helpers are located in ``facebookads.adobjects``.
+These class definitions and their helpers are located in ``facebookads.objects``.

 ### Initializing Objects